weiyu0824/stream-image/Readme.md

 ```
 npm install
 ```
-2. Run download and process function
+2. Download and flip the image
 ```bash
 npm run start
 ```
-after run the command, you can see two images, img.jpg, process-img.jpg, in the folder, `./images`
+after running the command, you can see two images, img.jpg and flip-img.jpg, in the folder, `./images/`

-3. Test the function
+3. Run unit tests
 ```bash
 npm run test
 ```